t0pcart/l360begone/README.md

 - Add/Remove the binary's executable flag(Adding enables background refresh, removing disables)
 - Kills the active Life360 process
 - _The manual bypass method persists after reboots_

+the automatic bypass is in beta but the semi should work just fine

+i made the manual bypass mini mini tutorial so someone can make this work on iOS 17+(we dont have a public kernel exploit as of writing)